brianellin/bsky-mcp-server/README.md

 ### Testing with MCP Inspector

-You can test tools directly with the amazing [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector).
+You can test the bluesky tools directly without connecting to an LLM via the amazing [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector).
 First make sure you have built the server and then run:

 ```bash
 npx @modelcontextprotocol/inspector node build/src/index.js
 ```

-Set your BLUESKY_IDENTIFIER, BLUESKY_APP_PASSWORD, and BLUESKY_SERVICE_URL environment variables from the panel on the left to start testing.
+Navigate to the local URL provided in your terminal, and then set your BLUESKY_IDENTIFIER, BLUESKY_APP_PASSWORD, and BLUESKY_SERVICE_URL environment variables from the panel on the left.
+Try the get-timeline tool to see the most revent posts from your home timeline.

 ## MCP Client Configuration